Dkendal/aruspex/README.md

 [x: 8, y: 2]
 ```

-A more complicated example checkout can be found [here](test/aruspex/strategy_test.exs)
+A more complicated example can be found [here](test/aruspex/strategy_test.exs)

 ## Usage
 Check the api exposed by `Aruspex.Server`, all calls to `Aruspex` will be
-delegated this module.
+delegated to this module.